 5 Leadership Insights to Take a Quest from an Idea to a Revolution

-In 2008, during Retreat 4 when it came time to think of my ‘quest’ – the Leadership project I would take out into the world on completion of the one-year program – I drew a complete blank.
-Then it came to me in a vivid dream — I would create a palette of tools that would assist Global Graduates of the CTI Leadership program to keep their newly minted empowered leadership alive!
+In 2008, during the fourth retreat of my Co-Active Leadership Training, when it came time to think of my “quest” — the leadership project I would take out into the world on completion of the one-year program — I drew a complete blank.
+Then it came to me in a vivid dream — I would create a palette of tools that would assist Global Graduates of the Co-Active Leadership Program to keep their newly-minted leadership insights alive!
 Like Luke Skywalker in Star Wars, I awoke full of “the force,” giving me an immense amount of energy and inspiration to create WE LEAD.
 I knew for sure I could not do this alone.

-For any of you who have co-created with other graduates of the Co-Active Leadership program, you will know that we are very “empowered” and not even slightly shy about saying how we envision the way things should and should not be done!
-The experience of initiating WE LEAD has without a doubt made me a better leader.
+For any of you who have co-created with other graduates of the Co-Active Leadership Program, you will know that we are very “empowered” and not even slightly shy about saying how we envision the way things should and should not be done!
+The experience of initiating WE LEAD has without a doubt helped me acquire essential leadership skills and made me a better leader.

 Tribe Microcosm to Real-World Macrocosm

 I have learned how to take the theory out of the microcosm that is my tribe and put it into practice in the world.
-Being on type, leaning in, using multiple screens, co-leading, and leading from the front & behind are among the leadership skills I employed to enable me to organize such a large, complicated event and keep my eye on many balls.
+Being on type, leaning in, using multiple screens, co-leading, and leading from the front and behind are among the leadership insights and skills I employed to enable me to organize such a large, complicated event and keep my eye on many balls.

 I had always thought of myself as someone who was pretty fearless in life.
-To my surprise I was a blubbering wreck on the ropes course during the Leadership program.
+To my surprise, I was a blubbering wreck on the ropes during the Leadership program.
 I was confronted with the discovery that instead of being fearless, I just made sure that I never did things that scared me.
 After this eye-opener, I made the second realization that I deal with fear best by not thinking too much about it and just going for it!
-This is how I approached creating the WE LEAD event — by playfully making things up and being willing to fail.
+I value these gained leadership insights, and this is how I approached creating the WE LEAD event — by playfully making things up and being willing to fail.
 I had to commit and trust.

-I really practiced when to stand up for what I believe in and take charge, and when to dance in a way that let someone else lead.
+I really practiced when to stand up for what I believe in and take charge — and when to dance in a way that let someone else lead.
 Sometimes it is easy to mix up “Co-Active” with “majority rules.”
-However here’s the actual definition of Co-Active (taken from the CTI Website):
+However, here’s the actual definition of Co-Active:

 Embracing the magical art of this balance between “Co” and “Active” and the yes-and (creating-from) paradigm will help you bring your leadership quest into the world.

-“Yes, and…” is a central tool of Co-Activity.
-Originating in Improv Theatre, it is the “how” of collaboration.
-The blending of ideas and ways of doing things, leading and following, all of this is done via the “Yes, and” technique.
-For me this was an important structure to operate under.
+“Yes, and…” is a central tool of Co-Active.
+Originating in improv theatre, it is the “how” of collaboration.
+The blending of ideas and ways of doing things, leading and following — all of this is done via the “Yes, and” technique.
+For me, this was an important structure to operate under.
 Quests are big!
 We want to change the world!
 Why would we want to do this alone?

-Co-Activity reminds us again and again intimacy and connection is so easy once we know how!
-In our community of Co-Active trained people, I absolutely believe we all have the knowledge and power to transform the entire world.
+Co-Active reminds us again and again intimacy and connection are so easy once we know how!
+In our community of Co-Active trained people, I absolutely believe we all have the knowledge, power, and leadership insights to transform the entire world.
 This community is the engine that fuels what I do.
 The people in this community are the ones I reach out to when I need it, and without fail someone is there to re-inspire, tell me off, or give me a shoulder to cry on.

 Reach out to the Co-Active community, ask for help, and start collaborating.
 Let’s create more magic in the world!

-Danielle White is the creator behind WE LEAD, a Global Gathering that brings together passionate leaders from all over the world.
-WE LEAD’s purpose is to support bringing our leadership into the world as an expression of each person’s unique impact in their world.
-WE LEAD was the result of Danielle’s own Leadership Quest and was founded in 2008.
-If you are interested in getting involved, please check out their Facebook group or contact Danielle White at firstname.lastname@example.org.
+Danielle White is the creator behind WE LEAD, a global gathering that brings together passionate leaders from all over the world.
+WE LEAD’s purpose is to support bringing our leadership into the world as an expression of each person’s unique impact on their world.
+WE LEAD was the result of Danielle’s own leadership quest and was founded in 2008.
+If you are interested in getting involved, please check out their Facebook group or contact Danielle White at email@example.com.